Finding Short-Term Housing

 On-base military housing

-If you’re a military move who’s been reassigned and needs short-term housing, seek direction from the housing office on your current base.
+If you’re a military member who's moving and needs short-term housing, seek direction from the housing office on your current base.
 There may be temporary housing available at the new location.
 This can be a great idea because it not only provides housing and a shorter commute to work, but it may also include some payments for utilities in the monthly rental plan.

 Want a unique space to call home while waiting to move into your permanent residence?
 Consider renting a tiny house or a motor home!
 These are unique, affordable spaces that tend to use minimal resources, which makes them an environmentally-friendly choice, as well.